tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 in two ways.
 As a key for a hash, and as a scalar for generating the signature.
 It's generally a bad idea to use a key for multiple purposes.
-Instead, you should use a single master key, and then use a "key derivation function (KDF) to derive new single-purpose keys for your different use cases.
+Instead, you should use a single master key, and then use a "key derivation function" (KDF) to derive new single-purpose keys for your different use cases.

 This means having two KDFs, $\text{KDF}_1$, and $\text{KDF}_2$, and then